marzukr/fishbait/README.md

 All executables will now be located in `build/bin`.
 So, for example, to execute `simulator.out`, simply run `./bin/simulator.out` from the `build` directory.

+## Other Notes

+* Do not put commas in the Catch2 tester descriptions